Soneso/stellar-ios-mac-sdk/docs/assets.md

 ### Issue an asset tutorial

-This tutorial is based on the example from the offical Stellar developer site wich can be found [here](https://developers.stellar.org/docs/issuing-assets/how-to-issue-an-asset).
+This tutorial is based on the example from the official Stellar developer site which can be found [here](https://developers.stellar.org/docs/issuing-assets/how-to-issue-an-asset).

 **1. Create issuing account and an object to represent the new asset**